Complexity of Constructing Minimal Faithful Permutation Representations for Fitting-free Groups

-From the above diagram we have $m_2 \circ {\alpha} = \lambda \circ m_2$.
-Let $U \in L$ then $\ord(\alpha(U))=\ord(U)=3$.
-Notice that $\lambda(m_2 (U))= VZ$ for some $V \in \Omega^+(2d,3)$ \cite{KantorSeress}.
+From the above diagram, we have $m_2 \circ {\alpha} = \lambda \circ m_2$.
+Let $U \in L$ then $\ord(\alpha(U))=\ord(U)=p$.
+Notice that $\lambda(m_2 (U))= VZ$ for some $V \in \Omega^+(2d,q)$ \cite{KantorSeress}.

 We now need to define the image $\alpha(U)$ for each $U \in L$.
-Since $\ord(U)=3$ and $\alpha \in \aut(\Omega^+(2d,3))$ we have $\ord(\alpha(U))=3$.
-Since the diagram is commutative we have $\alpha(U)$ is an element in the coset $VZ$.
+Since $\ord(U)=p$ and $\alpha \in \aut(\Omega^+(2d,3))$ we have $\ord(\alpha(U))=p$.
+Since the diagram is commutative, we have $\alpha(U)$ is an element in the coset $VZ$.
 In other words, $\alpha(U) \in VZ$ and $(m_2 \circ \alpha)(U)=VZ$.
-But ${\alpha}(U)$ is of order $3$ and there is just one element in $VZ$ with order $3$ (cf. \Cref{prop-UniEle-POmega}).
-Since $|Z|=2$ we can easily find such an element of order $3$ in the coset $VZ$.
-Thus we can in \textsf{NC} find $\alpha(U)$.
+But ${\alpha}(U)$ is of order $p$ and there is just one element in $VZ$ with order $p$ (cf. \Cref{prop-UniEle-POmega}).
+Since $|Z|=2$, we can easily find such an element of order $p$ in the coset $VZ$.
+Thus, we can in \textsf{NC} find $\alpha(U)$.

-Now for each $U \in L$, we can in $\textsf{NC}$, construct a word over the specified generating set of $\POmegaPlus(2d,3)$ (see Lemma~\ref{QuotientsNC} for quotients of permutation groups, and Lemma~\ref{PermutationGroupsNC} for permutation groups).
+Now, for each $U \in L$, we do the following.
+Here, we use the fact that $\POmega^{+}(2d,q)$ is given as a quotient of permutation groups.
+Thus, by Lemma~\ref{QuotientsNC}, we can in $\textsf{NC}$, construct a word over the specified generating set of $\POmegaPlus(2d,q)$.
 Thus, we can in $\textsf{NC}$, evaluate $\lambda(m_{2}(U))$.
 The corresponding word, in particular, yields a coset representative of $VZ$.
 As we have written down $Z$, we can identify $V$ in $\textsf{NC}$.
 The result now follows. \end{proof}